Bicol Express is a popular Filipino pork stew cooked in coconut milk, shrimp paste and chilies.

 - 4 cloves garlic minced

-- 4 to 5 teaspoon shrimp paste bagoong
+- 4 to 5 teaspoons shrimp paste bagoong

 - 1 ½ pounds pork belly cut into long strips